EricssonResearch/spindump/README.md

 If no options or filter is specified, Spindump will look at all packets on the default interface.
 The filter specification is as specified in other PCAP-based tools such as tcpdump.
 For instance, the expression "icmp" tracks only ICMP packets, and the expression "tcp and host www.example.com" tracks TCP packets where www.example.com appears either as a source or destination address.
 See the man page for pcap-filter(7) for more details.

 The options are as follows:

-    --help

-Outputs information about the command usage and options.

-    --version

-Outputs the version number

-    --debug
-    --no-debug

-Sets the debugging output on/off.

-    --deepdebug
-    --no-deepdebug

-Sets the extensive internal debugging output on/off.

     --silent
     --textual